mandrasch/ddev-wp-groundstation/README.md

 1. **Install updraftplus free on remote wordpress site**

-    On the remote site the .zip version of updraft is not needed, just install the free plugin via https://wordpress.org/plugins/updraftplus/.
+    On the remote install updraftplus free, it's best to use .zip file as well from here: https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/

 2. **Create backup on remote site**